crane-9/cs260/final_assignment/README.md

     }
 }

-// Pass into node consctructor, or connect like so: myNode->callback = myCallback;
+// Later pass into node consctructor, or connect like so: myNode->callback = myCallback;
 ```

+> `driver_demo.cpp` contains a driver for a brief game which only implements nodes.
+I used this to test and modify the structure of a node.

 ### Design outline

 Above, I've explored and outlined a couple iterations of what a `StoryNode` could look like in order to provide common adventure game mechanics.
-As for the program's complete structural design, I plan for something like this:
+As for the program's complete structural design, I developed this:

 ![Current UML Design](../readme_src/uml_design.png)